minjo1234/TIL/3.Resource/CS/Cloud/AWS/Scalability & High Availability.md

 - **High Availability**: Run instances for the same application across multi AZ
 	- Auto Scaling Group multi AZ
 	- Load Balancer multi AZ

+---

+### What is load balancing ?

+- Load Balances are servers that forward traffic to multiple servers